pyrra-dev/helm-charts/README.md

 ## Contributing

-If you changed the Helm values, please run [helm-docs](https://github.com/norwoodj/helm-docs) in charts/pyrra folder to re-generate the README accordingly.
+If you changed the Helm values, please run [helm-docs](https://github.com/norwoodj/helm-docs) in charts/pyrra folder to re-generate the readme accordingly.
 Alternativly you can use the provided [pre-commit](https://pre-commit.com/) hooks.